 Since the size of the training set is small compared to the size of the feature vector, feature reduction is necessary before applying machine learning methods.
 In the first step to reduce the number of features, their correlation was examined.
-Only one feature from every group with high correlation was selected while the others were eliminated.
-Forward selection and backward elimination[24] select the most compelling feature from each highly correlated groups [25].
-The remained features were divided into acceleration features and encoder features.
+Only one feature from every group with more than 85% correlation was selected while the others were eliminated.
+In the ordinary algorithms there is no differentiation between features in a high correlated group, hence one of them is selected randomely.
+In this study, forward selection and backward elimination[24] is used to select the most compelling feature from each highly correlated group [25].
+This method effectively reduces the number of feature vector by about 30%.The remained features were divided into acceleration features and encoder features.
 Feature selection methods, including Forward-selection algorithm, backward-elimination algorithm, and genetic algorithm, are implemented on each group of features individually to investigate the most important features.
 Lastly, different acceleration and encoder feature combinations are examined to reach the best result with higher accuracy, sensitivity, and specificity.
 As seen in [fig2], the best result is obtained by integrating five acceleration features and two encoder features.

 Figure 2.
 The best accuracy, sensitivity, and specificity gained through three different combinations of acceleration features and encoder features.